siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 ## 4.3 Isolation
 🔼 [Back to Top](#table-of-contents)

 The term `isolation` means separation.
 In DBMS, Isolation is the property of a database where no data should affect the other one and may occur concurrently.
 It means if two operations are being performed on two different databases, they may not affect the value of one another.
-This property ensures that multiple transactions can occur concurrently without leading to the inconsistency of the database state.
-Transactions occur independently without interference.
 Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.
 This property ensures that the execution of transactions concurrently will result in a state that is equivalent to a state achieved these were executed serially in some order.

 **Example**